openedx/cypress-e2e-tests/README.md

 or install it directly from <https://www.xquartz.org/>

-### To configure Xquartz
+### To configure XQuartz

-* open XQuartz using following command in terminal
+* Open XQuartz using following command in terminal
   * `open -a XQuartz`
 * In the XQuartz preferences, go to the “Security” tab and make sure you’ve got “Allow connections from network clients” ticked